 7 Picture-Perfect Hotels on Martha’s Vineyard

 Rustic farmland.
 Pristine beaches framed by windswept dunes.
 Seaside towns aglow with periwinkle hydrangeas.
 This bucolic New England island, just 40 minutes from Cape Cod and accessible only by plane or ferry, feels as remote as it is luxuriously slow-paced.
-Here are seven beautiful places to stay on your next visit.
+Here are seven beautiful Martha's Vineyard hotels to book on your next visit.

 The Harbor View Hotel